-Sets, relations, systems of numerations, modular arithmetics, properties of the sets of natural numbers, integers, rational and irrational numbers, real numbers.
+Sets, relations, systems of numerations, modular arithmetic, properties of the sets of natural numbers, integers, rational and irrational numbers, structure of the real number system.
 Open only to in-service teachers who hold the bachelor degree and who wish to qualify for the Standard Teaching Credential.
 Prerequisite: Consent of instructor.